Dans-labs/ostrails-elastic/README.md

-# Faircore4EOSC Compliance Assessment Toolkit data
+# Import CSV/TSV to Elastic

 ## Step 1.
 Run an ElasticSearch dev container
 Use the provided Docker compose file